adrinamin/adrinamin/README.md

 I'm always curious to learn new things and I'm currently learning python, and C++ (again...😄).

+If I'm not coding, your will find me at the gym or doing any kind of outdoor activity :blush:.

 <!--
 **adrinamin/adrinamin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.